Noso-Project/NIPs/README.md

-- An **Informational SIP** describes an Noso design issue, or provides general guidelines or information to the Noso community, but does not propose a new feature.
+- An **Informational NIP** describes an Noso design issue, or provides general guidelines or information to the Noso community, but does not propose a new feature.
 Informational NIPs do not necessarily represent Noso, community consensus or a recommendation, so users and implementers are free to ignore Informational NIPs or follow their advice.